Ruff (bird): Mating

-A third type of male was first described in 2006; this is a permanent female mimic, the first such reported for a bird.
+A third type of male was first described in 2006; this is a permanent female mimic, or "faeder" (Old English "father"), the first such reported for a bird.
 About 1% of males are small, intermediate in size between males and females, and do not grow the elaborate breeding plumage of the territorial and satellite males, although they have much larger internal testes than the ruffed males.
 Although the males of most lekking bird species have relatively small testes for their size, male ruffs have the most disproportionately large testes of any bird.

-This cryptic male, or "faeder" (Old English "father") obtains access to mating territories together with the females, and "steals" matings when the females crouch to solicit copulation.
-The faeder moults into the prenuptial male plumage with striped feathers, but does not go on to develop the ornamental feathers of the normal male.
+These cryptic males obtains access to mating territories together with the females, and "steals" matings when the females crouch to solicit copulation.
+The faeder moults into the prebreeding male plumage with striped feathers, but does not go on to develop the ornamental feathers of the more common males.
 As described above, this stage is thought to show the original male breeding plumage, before other male types evolved.
 A faeder can be distinguished in the hand by its wing length, which is intermediate between those of displaying males and females.
-Despite their feminine appearance, the faeders migrate with the larger 'normal' lekking males and spend the winter with them.
+Despite their feminine appearance, the faeders migrate with the larger lekking males and spend the winter with them.

 The faeders are sometimes mounted by independent or satellite males, but are as often "on top" in homosexual mountings as the ruffed males, suggesting that their true identity is known by the other males.
 Females never mount males.
-Females often seem to prefer mating with faeders to copulation with normal males, and normal males also copulate with faeders (and vice versa) relatively more often than with females.
+Females often seem to prefer mating with faeders to copulation with the more common males, and those males also copulate with faeders (and vice versa) relatively more often than with females.
 The homosexual copulations may attract females to the lek, like the presence of satellite males.

 Not all mating takes place at the lek, since only a minority of the males attend an active lek.
 As alternative strategies, males can also directly pursue females ("following") or wait for them as they approached good feeding sites ("intercepting").
 Males switched between the three tactics, being more likely to attend a lek when the copulation rate the previous day was high or when fewer females were available after nesting had started.
 Lekking rates were low in cold weather early in the season when off-lek males spent most of their time feeding.

 The level of polyandry in the ruff is the highest known for any avian lekking species and for any shorebird.
 More than half of female ruffs mate with, and have clutches fertilised by, more than one male, and individual females mate with males of both main behavioural morphs more often than expected by chance.
 In lekking species, females can choose mates without risking the loss of support from males in nesting and rearing chicks, since the males take no part in raising the brood anyway.
 In the absence of this cost, if polyandry is advantageous, it would be expected to occur at a higher rate in lekking than among pair-bonded species.